Skip to content

 lien index

-Index your codebase for semantic search.
+Index your codebase for lexical search and structural analysis.
 Automatically uses incremental indexing to only process changed files.

 bash